PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Parameter                  Documentation
 ========================== ======================================================
 ``varName``                Used as var name in the generated code and label in the Outline window.
 Do not confuse it with the **name** parameter, which is part of the Phaser API.
 ``public``                 To make public an object in the generated code.
-By default the objects variables are declared is local in the creation method, however public objects will be referenced by instance fields, so they are accesible from any other context.
+By default the objects variables are declared is local in the creation method, however public objects will be referenced by instance fields, so they are accessible from any other context.
 ``pick``                   If set to ``false`` then it cannot be selected in the scene.
 ``generate``               Set to ``false`` if you need to keep the object in the scene but exclude it from the generated code.
 ``show``                    Set to ``false`` if you want to hide the object in the scene, but it will be included in the code generation.
 Useful when you want to temporarily hide distracting elements from the scene, like background objects.